xorbitsai/inference/doc/source/user_guide/launch.rst

 Replica
 =======

+During deployment, the progress endpoint ``GET /v1/models/{model_uid}/progress`` reports a stage for each replica.
+After model files finish downloading, a replica can report ``waiting_for_dependencies`` while another launch prepares its shared virtual environment, then ``installing_dependencies`` while packages are being installed, and ``loading`` after the environment is ready.
+The overall percentage returned by the endpoint covers the whole launch.
+The Web UI shows progress for each replica without an overall launch bar.
+Dependency installation has no separate package-level percentage.

 Replicas specify the number of model instances to load.
 For example, if you have two GPUs and each can host one replica of the model, you can set the replica count to 2.
 This way, two identical instances of the model will be distributed across the two GPUs.
 Xinference automatically load-balances requests to ensure even distribution across multiple GPUs.